-Finding 2023-001:
+Finding 2023-001: (Repeat of finding 2022-001)

 CRITERIA: Management is responsible for establishing an internal control system that ensures strong financial accountability and safeguarding of assets.
-A critical aspect of financial management is the maintenance of accurate accounting records.
-This includes maintenance of accurate accounting records and following the proper purchasing procedures.
+A critical aspect of financial management is the maintenance of accurate accounting records and compliance with laws and regulations.